|

 Data loss can occur on any operating system but not all data recovery programs support multiple platforms.
 Make sure the app you choose is fully compatible with the OS you run or, at least, has a version for that platform particularly.
 Certain programs even allow the recovery of storage media formatted for a different operating system entirely.

-Install the program on any macOS or Windows computer
+Install the program on your Windows or macOS computer

 Create an image at the first sign of storage failure.
 If you notice that your storage device is starting to fail, you should immediately create a backup image of the medium so that you can attempt data recovery later.
 That way, you can preserve whatever information is currently on the drive before it incurs further data loss.